Middlesbrough F.C.: Venture into Europe (2001–2009)

 Middlesbrough enjoyed one of its most successful cup campaigns to date in the 2005–2006 season.
 Domestically the club reached the League Cup quarter final and the FA Cup semi final, losing out to a late goal in a 1–0 loss to West Ham at Villa Park.
 The club also reached the 2006 UEFA Cup final following two miraculous last minute comebacks from 3–0 down on aggregate in the quarter and semi finals against FC Basel and Steaua Bucharest respectively, however ultimately fell short losing 4–0 to Sevilla in the final in Eindhoven.
 McClaren's teams featured local youth players such as Stewart Downing, Adam Johnson and James Morrison as well as experienced international players such as forward trio Yakubu, Mark Viduka and Jimmy Floyd Hasselbaink, and midfielder Gaizka Mendieta.
 Middlesbrough fielded the youngest starting 11 (average age 20) in the final Premier League game in the 2005–06 season, against Fulham.
 Nine players were teenagers – all English – and two more came on as substitutes.

 Following the European Cup final loss, McClaren left to manage the England national team, and captain Gareth Southgate took over as manager.
 Despite not having the coaching qualifications, he was allowed by the Premier League board to continue after receiving special dispensation.
 Southgate led the club to a 12th-placed finish and an FA Cup quarter final in his first season as manager.
-In the subsequent 2007–2008 season, Middlesbrough again made the FA Cup quarter final, but despite being 2nd favourites to win the cup ahead of their quarter final home tie to Championship side Cardiff City, Middlesbrough lost the tie and eventually finished 13th in the league, beating Manchester City 8–1 on the final day.
+In the subsequent 2007–2008 season, Middlesbrough again reached the FA Cup quarter final, but lost to Championship side Cardiff City.
+Middlesbrough eventually finished 13th in the league, defeating Manchester City 8–1 on the final day.